-Led by Samara Grossman, Clinical Scholars Fellows and their community partners provided 1500 families with fresh, culturally appropriate Dominican heat and eat meals over the course of the grant.
-Building on the success of the Dorchester food box program and addressing its challenges, they realized that people who are stretched thin by finances, transportation issues, parenting duties and work schedules need to be able to access free, ready to eat (as opposed to groceries that need preparation), culturally appropriate food at their convenience, at a location in their community that is easy to get to and near public transportation.
-The Roslindale Free Fridge met this criterion, being local, in an easy, accessible, location and near public transport.
+Led Samara Grossman, the team built on the success of the Dorchester food box program and addressed its challenges.
+By doing so, they provided 1500 families with fresh, culturally appropriate Dominican heat and eat meals.
+They adjusted for challenges when people are stretched thin by finances, transportation issues, parenting duties, and work schedules.
+The Roslindale Free Fridge filled the need to access free, ready to eat (as opposed to groceries that need preparation), culturally appropriate food at their convenience, at a location in their community that is easy to get to and near public transportation.
 Free Fridges are always open and are unmonitored, this allowed participants to access food on their schedule, as needed, as often as is needed.
 This was a crucial expansion from what we learned from the Dorchester COVID Response Project, where participation was limited by location and weather and transportation options.
 For more information, read our blog post.

 Heat and Eat Meals in COVID

 Fellows: Thava Mahadevan, Derrick Hoover & Keturah Beckham

 Partners: Farm at Penny Lane; XDS Inc.; Breakaway Café; UNC Wake and Chatham Assertive Community Treatment Teams